ATECoder/vba.tcp.scpi/src/scpi.test/readme.md

 # About

-[cc.isr.tcp.vi] is an Excel workbook for controlling and querying SCPI based instruments over TCP/IP.
+[cc.isr.tcp.scpi.test] is an Excel workbook for testing the [cc.isr.tcp.scpi] workbook.

 Presently supported is the Keithley 2700 instrument either as an LXI instrument or a GPIB instrument by way of a GPIB-Lan controller such as the [Prologix] GPIB to LAN device.

 ## Workbook references

+* [cc.isr.tcp.scpi] - Controls and queries specific virtual instruments such as the Keithley 2700.
 * [cc.isr.tcp.Ieee488] - Controls and queries instruments that support the IEEE 488.2 standard.
 * [cc.isr.Winsock] - Implements TCP Client and Server classes with Windows Winsock API.
 * [cc.isr.Core] - Core work book.
 * [cc.isr.core.io] - Core I/O workbook.
+* [cc.isr.test.fx] - Test framework workbook.

 ## Object Libraries references